kotarou-katsura/IR-E1/README.md

-# PDF Lemmatization & Inverted Index Builder
+#   Inverted Index  and B-tree Builder

 This project extracts text from PDF documents, tokenizes and lemmatizes the content using **spaCy**, and builds an **inverted index** using a B-Tree structure (`OOBTree`).
 The index allows fast searching of terms across multiple PDF files.